freenas/freenas-docs/userguide/intro.rst

 * Several dozen DDNS providers have been added to :menuselection:`Services --> DDNS`.

+* :ref:`VMs` have received significant improvements, including:

+  * the ability to specify the MAC address for the VM NIC when adding or editing a NIC device using :menuselection:`VMs --> Devices`.

-The following major features have been added:
+The following major features are new in this version:

 * :ref:`Cloud Credentials` has been added to :ref:`System`.
 This can be used to provide a secure connection to a cloud services providers.